 Here is an overview shot of Cooley Law School Stadium I took in 2011:

-After reading articles about the proposal and looking at renderings of the project, I think the renovations likely would propel the ballpark into the top tier of Midwest League facilities, alongside Fort Wayne’s Parkview Field, Dayton’s Fifth Third Field, West Michigan’s Fifth Third Ballpark, and Great Lakes’ Dow Diamond.
+After reading articles about the proposal and looking at renderings of the project, I think the renovations likely would propel the ballpark into the top tier of Midwest League facilities, alongside Fort Wayne’s Parkview Field, Dayton’s Fifth Third Field, Great Lakes’ Dow Diamond, and West Michigan’s Fifth Third Ballpark.
 In fact, the proposal for apartments overlooking the field reminds me of the apartment complex that overlooks Parkview Field (as seen in the photo below).

 Lansing’s stadium opened as Oldsmobile Park in 1996.
 You can see more renderings of the proposed renovation project here on the team’s website.